Ritesh-Sivanathan/mscipro/README.md

 # 1 - **Introduction & Information**

 ### Purpose:
-MSCIPro is a tool for specifically STEM students.
+MSCIPro is a tool for specifically STEM students and teachers.
 Currently, MSCIPro is limited to website-only.
 It provides valuable resources and information, like problem generators for STEM topics and related sub-topics.
 It also provides links to external resources that could be of use.